marcellomaugeri/euler-swap/README.md

 ## Concept

-Given a fixed size investment, Maglev aims to increase the size of trades that can be serviced, relative to a conventional AMM such as Uniswap.
+Given a fixed size investment, Maglev aims to increase the size of trades that can be serviced relative to a conventional AMM such as Uniswap.
 It does this by borrowing the "out token" and collateralising this loan with the received "in token".
-Later on, when somebody wishes to swap in the reverse direction, the loan can be repaid in exchange for receiving the collateral, unwinding the borrow position.
+Later on, when somebody wishes to swap in the reverse direction, they repay the loan and receive the excess collateral, unwinding the borrow position.

-Because the total size of the position can be many times larger than your initial investment (depending on how much LTV/leverage is allowed on the underlying lending pools), the swapping fees earned can be magnified.
+Because the total size of the position can be many times larger than the initial investment (depending on how much LTV/leverage is allowed on the underlying lending pools), the swap fees earned can be magnified.

 The down-side is that while the AMM holds this leveraged position, it is paying interest on the loan.
-Fortunately, this is partially compensated by the fact that the AMM is earning interest on the collateral.
-In addition, points and rewards may be earned on collateral/borrows.
+Fortunately, this is partially compensated by the fact that the AMM is simultaneously earning interest on the collateral.
+In some cases, this interest rate spread can be reduced further by taking advantage of incentives such as points/rewards.

 ## Operation

-Since the level of acceptable borrowing risk may not be the same for every user, pooled deposits are not yet possible, and each Maglev instance manages funds for a single user (who of course may operate on behalf of pooled funds).
+Since the level of acceptable borrowing risk is not be the same for every user, pooled deposits are not supported.
+Each Maglev instance manages funds for a single entity (who of course may be jointly owned).

 Maglev is a contract designed to be used as an [EVC operator](https://evc.wtf/docs/whitepaper/#operators).
 This means that the user, known as the *holder*, does not give up control over their funds to a smart contract, but instead retains it in their wallet.
 The holder can be any compatible address, including standard multisig wallets or even an EOA.

+FIXME owner

 ### Usage

 The following are the high-level steps required to use Maglev:

-* Deposit funds into one or both of the vaults
+* Deposit funds into one or both of the vaults in proportion of the initial price
-* Deploy the desired Maglev contract, choosing parameters such as the vaults and the desired `fee`
+* Deploy the desired Maglev contract, choosing parameters such as the vaults, debt limits, and the desired `fee`
-* Calculate the desired [virtual reserves](#virtual-reserves) and set these values by invoking `setVirtualReserves()`
 * Install the Maglev contract as an operator for your account
 * Invoke the `configure()` function on the Maglev contract

 At this point, anyone can invoke `swap()` on the Maglev contract, and this will perform borrowing and transferring activity between the two vaults.

+### Reconfiguration

+All user-configurable parameters are stored in immutable variables, meaning they cannot be changed after the AMM is deployed.
+Instead, the AMM should be uninstalled as an EVC operator, and a new Maglev instance should be created and installed in its place.

+In order to temporarily disable a Maglev instance, `pause()` and `unpause()`

+### Fees

+FIXME

 ### Virtual Reserves